clux/facemaulers/east/velddrinnsshar.md

 music:
 - https://www.youtube.com/watch?v=E0VCNB9Ep2M prometheus studio: fortress/monastery gothic (grimdark)

+## Way up
+### Guards
+Foreshadowing of the L4D tank and the drow favoured consort

 ## City
 Drow style city.
 But with undead creatures building.
+They can walk around for a while.
+Drow here are friendly, share a hatred for lolth and past oppression.

+### Looks
+Large city filled with almost spherical houses (drow dwellings), purple glow radiates from within them.
+Other houses made out of bone?
+Parts of the city on the ground, parts from the ceiling.
+Highly irregular, can only see the ceiling in certain places of the cavern.
+Towards the back right of the cavern, you can see this massive stalagtite with several structures built or carved into it.
+On the ground; stalagmite hollowed out; 100ft tall; (super steep colluseum) On the center; a black tetrahedral structure with a green beam rising way up from the center of it; past fog, past as far as you can see.

+Proper city; town square; big statue of kiaransalee.

+PERC:
+- 30 spiders crawling around the cavern edges, protrude far up
+- 25 draconic creatures flying

+### Inhabitants
+should be clear that:
+- drow have the most freedom (females)
+- undead are alive, but confused and not in great shape
+#### Drow
+- "the corruption at Menzoberranzan is over and it's time for an age of peace/stability for us all."
+- (on plans) "to free us, bring us out of this twisted negative plane, back to our home"
+#### Undead
+- "need to see my dear clarence again" (died in wdeep 300y ago)

 ### Encounters
 #### Harpooning "The Lonely" which then calls in a Drider